There's Something For

 a DEK Hockey rink, along with plenty of open green space.

-itself houses an indoor basketball court, recreation room, weight-lifting and
+indoor basketball court, weight room, fitness center, and limited meeting

-originally owned and operated by volunteer members of the Brookline Community
+and operated by volunteer members of the Brookline Community Center Association.

 Moore Park Center Director Chuck Senft was assigned to manage the facility.
 Chuck's